February might be one of the coldest months of the year, but it’s a great time to travel throughout New York.

 Check out our list of the best things to do in New York this February and start planning your wintertime travels.

-Carnival goers can take part in the Polar Plunge, take a ride on a helicopter or a horse-drawn carriage, and even participate in one of the carnival’s one-of-a-kind outhouse races during the first Saturday of the month.
+Carnival goers can take part in the Polar Plunge, see a parade and fireworks shows, and even participate in one of the carnival’s one-of-a-kind outhouse races during the first Saturday of the month.

 In addition to children’s activities and face painting, carnival attendees can also join in on a cornhole game, warm up with hot chocolate and s’mores with a bonfire on the beach, and enter their pups into a dog talent show during most weekends of the carnival.